Uniform

 • Trainers don’t have to be specific colour.

-• A black fleece with the school logo is compulsory for all pupils in Years 7-10 and any pupils taking GCSE to BTEC PE in Year 11. (this replaces the purple fleece)
+• A fleece is compulsory for all pupils in Years 7-10 and any pupils taking GCSE to BTEC PE in Year 11.
+(Year 9-11 can wear either the purple or black fleece.
+Those in Year 7-8 should be wearing the black fleece)

 Swanshurst School reserves the right to define what is appropriate uniform and to ask for any item of jewellery to be removed if deemed inappropriate.